Compiled by the Road Trip Alberta team

 Location: 10807 106 Ave NW

-All of the pastas are made in-house, so recognize that it may be almost impossible to pick a favourite!
+All of the pasta is made in-house, so recognize that it may be almost impossible to pick a favourite!
 For those on the go, there are also excellent dinner packs that make evenings at home all the more special.

 Tzin Wine and Tapas